securitylab-ch/ps0/README.md

 # PS0: Ontological Framework For Physical Security and Insider Threat Detection

-The PS0 framework and ontology will be publicly available when we publish the paper.
+The PS0 framework, ontology, and relevant documentation will be publicly available when we publish the paper.

 ## PS0 Framework